 I am constantly told to keep my sentence structure active.
 In order to do so, this means the subject of the sentence is going to come first and do the action.
 This is important when it comes to modifiers because you want to make sure that the subject matches the modified clause.

-If you were to say: “While going on a run, trash cans had accidently tipped over”, its seems as though the trash cans were going for a run.
-Instead, don’t let the modifier dangle and correct it to read something like: “While going for a run, I had accidentally tipped over trash cans.”
+If you were to say: “While going on a run, trash cans had accidentally tipped over”, its seems as though the trash cans were going for a run.
+Instead, don’t let the modifier dangle and correct it to read something like: “While going for a run, I accidentally tipped over trash cans.”
 Who went on a run?
 I did!

 Dangling modifiers are easily fixed by making sure that the subject of the modifier is clearly defined.